anasdev1204/behavior-based-user-management/README.md

 # Introduction

-This project explores a behavior-based user management system that runs as a background service on Windows.
+This project explores a behavior-based user management system that runs as a background service on Windows and MacOS.
 While active, it passively measures on-device interaction patterns (e.g., mouse drag velocity, inter-keystroke intervals) to learn a private, local profile of the primary user and flag anomalies that may indicate someone else is using the machine.

 # Use Cases